rhughes490/rhughes490/README.md

 At the moment I'm learning software development at Codeclan

-I'm learning Ruby, Python, JavaScript and Java.
+I'm learning JavaScript, Java, Ruby and Python.

 Contact me at email@ronanhugh.es